DestinyVolt/D-D/Vry/Vry.md

 Languages: Common, Elven, Undercommon, Infernal

 #### Pact Magic
-Two 5th Level Spell Slots \
+Three 5th Level Spell Slots \
 Spells: +9 to hit, Save DC: 17 \
 Cantrips: Eldritch Blast, Wristpocket, Green Flame Blade, Prestidigitation \
 Level 1: Wrathful Smite \
 Level 2: Invisibility, Dragon's Breath, Flock of Familiars \
 Level 3: Fly, Dispel Magic, [Summon Fey](http://dnd5e.wikidot.com/spell:summon-fey) \
 Level 4: Shadow Of Moil \
-Level 5: Cone of Cold, Banishing Smite
+Level 5: Cone of Cold, Banishing Smite, Dream
+Level 6: Tasha's Otherworldly Guise

 #### A Stab Wound
 Spells: +8 to hit, Save DC: 16 \
 Cantrip: Mind Sliver \
 1st: Absorb Elements

+When you take damage from any source, you can reduce that damage to 0.
+Once you use this boon, you can't use it again until you finish a short rest.

+Any part of your physical appearance that would have been changed by the damage, (blood, scorch marks, bruises, etc) instead immediately reverts to that which is your True Changeling Form.
+You cannot transform away these changes until you finish a short rest.

 #### Alchemical Magic
 Spells: +5 to hit, Save DC: 13 \